 If you’re paying just to get a website on the Internet, paying $1 a month may be too expensive.

 It’s too expensive because simply building a website isn’t going to do anything to get customers.
-There’s a lot more to growing a business successfully online than a website which is why we’re a Sacramento web design and digital marketing agency that focuses more on the marketing of a website that helps you get more customers.
+There’s a lot more to growing a business successfully online than a website which is why we’re a Sacramento web design company that focuses more on the purpose of a website rather than just a great looking website.

 These 17 needs for your small business website will give you an idea of the minimum necessities every website should have.
 The remaining 11 are things you may want to look at but aren’t absolutely necessary.
 It always depends on the nature of your business or time constraints.

 If you see any I’ve missed, feel free to fill in the blanks in the comment section!If you're just paying to get a website for your business, $1 a month may be too much.
 Click To Tweet